Multi-Axis/habbix/README.md

 ## Usage

-- Create local database schema: `habbix migrate-db`.
+- Create local database schema: `habbix migratedb`.
-- Populate or update local db with data from remote db: `habbix sync-db -s600`.
+- Populate or update local db with data from remote db: `habbix sync -s600`.
-- Update recent history data only `habbix sync-db`
+- Update recent history data only `habbix sync`

 Careful with the populate/update outputs, by default they output a *lot* of debug msgs to stderr.